 MP for Hartlepool

-Jonathan Brash is the Labour (Co-op) MP for Hartlepool, elected in July 2024.
-He serves as a backbench MP and sat on the Victims and Courts Bill committee in June 2025.
+Jonathan Brash is a Labour Co-operative MP for Hartlepool, elected in 2024.
+He has served on the Victims and Courts Bill committee in June 2025 and sits with a centrist positioning (47/100) within Labour, with voting attendance notably below the party average.

-Declares financial interests including shareholdings (two entries) and land/property holdings (within or outside the UK).
+Declared financial interests include shareholdings (2 entries) and land/property interests (within or outside the UK) (1 entry).

 Generated 21 February 2026